PinkLemon2004/PinkLemon2004/README.md

 Cyber Security Student
 ----------------------

 I'm a student in Computer Science - Data Science and Cybersecurity at Bangkok University.
 I enjoy technology, but I also have a fondness for vintage-style items.
-In my free time, I dabble in 3D design, watch Korean dramas, play games, eat, and sleep.
+In my free time, I dabble in 3D design, watch Kdramas, play games, eat, and sleep.
 These are my favorite ways to relax.

 * 🌍  I'm based in Thailand-Bangkok
 * 🧠  I'm learning Everything I Want to Learn.